encukou/abi3/PEP.rst

    interpreter.

 The Stable ABI trades performance for its stability.
-For example, many functions in the stable ABI are available as faster macros to extensions that are built for a specific CPython version.
+For example, extensions built for a specific CPython version will automatically use faster macros instead of functions in the stable ABI.

-Future Python sversions may deprecate some members of the Stable ABI.
+Future Python versions may deprecate some members of the Stable ABI.
-Such members will still work, but may suffer from issues like reduced performance or, in the most extreme cases, memory/resource leaks.
+Deprecated members will still work, but may suffer from issues like reduced performance or, in the most extreme cases, memory/resource leaks.